abravalheri/validate-pyproject/CONTRIBUTING.rst

    uploaded to PyPI_ correctly.

-.. [#contrib1] Even though, these resources focus on open source projects and communities, the general ideas behind collaborating with other developers to collectively create software are general and can be applied to all sorts of environments, including private companies and proprietary code bases.

 .. <-- strart -->
-.. todo:: Please review and change the following definitions:

 .. |the repository service| replace:: GitHub
 .. |contribute button| replace:: "Create pull request"